Come across social commerce and its sales-driven approaches.

 Let’s take a close look at some of the most popular and prospective platforms for companies to direct their social selling efforts at.

-Undoubtedly, Instagram is one of the most promising social commerce platforms on the market.
-The social media platform’s key benefit is presenting products and services in an appealing way via eye-catching photos and videos in posts, stories, and reels.
+Undoubtedly, Instagram is one of the top social commerce platforms on the market.
+Its key advantage is presenting products and services in an appealing way via eye-catching photos and videos in posts, stories, and reels.
 By setting up Instagram Shopping, brands can take customers straight from product discovery to purchase seamlessly.
 The shop feature in the Instagram account allows brands to tag items in posts, stories, and even live broadcasts, and followers to view and buy items in a way similar to an e-store.
 Customers can make purchases via Instagram Direct Messages, where they can also ask questions and track their orders.

-Facebook, which has nearly 3.5 billion active users worldwide, is one of the key social commerce platforms.
-Facebook Shops, the social media’s commerce service, has an extremely low barrier to entry.
-A company with a business account can have an unlimited number of Facebook Shops that are fully customized online storefronts with product catalogs.
+Facebook, which has over 3 billion active users worldwide, is one of the key social commerce platforms.
+Facebook Shops, the platform’s commerce service, has an extremely low barrier to entry.
+A company with a business account can have an unlimited number of Facebook Shops that are fully customizable online storefronts with product catalogs.
 Brands can also use integration with Shopify to automatically sync products with Facebook Shop and create shoppable posts and ads.
 Instagram Shopping is also directly linked to Facebook Shops, providing a seamless experience for shoppers.
 They can do an in-app checkout or open a Messenger conversation to make a purchase.

 The most popular messaging platform is emerging as a significant tool for driving sales, marketing, and customer support for enterprises.
 There are two types of WhatsApp Business accounts: an Official Business Account, which has a green checkmark badge and is allowed for well-known and trustworthy brands, and a Business Account, which can be created by any person who needs a business account on the platform.